Cornell-MAE-UG/fa25-portfolio-kec248/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

-My name is Kate Collard and I am a sophomore mechanical engineer at Cornell University.
+My name is Kate Collard and I am a junior mechanical engineer at Cornell University.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a>, [LinkedIn](https://www.linkedin.com/in/katecollard/).